sungchang79/RDS-FOR-SQLSERVER/zh/db-instance.md

 - User, login, and permission of the primary server will be duplicated to the secondary server.
   - Duplication takes at least 10 seconds up to dozens of minutes.
   - When a failure occurs before the copying process is complete, the corrections will be lost.
-- SQL Server Agent jobs cannot be duplicated.
+* SQL Server Agent jobs cannot be duplicated.
 When failover is complete, it needs to be created again in the promoted DB instance.
 * The failover time is impacted by the recovery process; the larger the transaction, the longer the time.
-* Auto failover action will be paused while changing a DB instance.
+* The auto failover feature will be temporarily disabled while changing a DB instance.
+* Instances of which memory is less than 8GB cannot use the high availability feature